 What is the California Baby Bar Exam, what’s tested, and how hard is it to pass the baby bar?

-The baby bar is a one-day test that lasts for 7 hours, given twice a year in June and October.
-It includes:
+The baby bar is a one-day test given twice a year in June and October.
+As of 2024, the baby bar includes 3 hours of 100 multiple-choice questions.
+(No more essays!)

-Both portions cover three subjects: Contracts, Criminal Law, and Torts (general law, not California law).
+Both portions cover three subjects: Contracts, Criminal Law, and Torts.
+They will test general law, not California law.

 If your total scaled score is between 540-560, you still get a second chance.
-Your exam is sent for reappraisal, where a grader reviews your entire exam and determines whether it merits a pass or fail when taken as a whole.
+Your exam is double checked for any mathematical errors.

-You probably knew all this already, but again, it’s instrumental to know the exam itself, not just barge ahead with memorizing rules and issues (yes, issues are key).
+You may have known about this already (from reading the State Bar’s bulletin for example), but again, it’s instrumental to know the exam itself, not just barge ahead with memorizing rules and issues (yes, issues are key).
 Once you know the exam, you can begin to develop an approach to beat it.

 That doesn’t mean the baby bar is a walk in the park.
 Some recent statistics: 20.7% passed the June 2021 baby bar, and 14.0% passed the October 2021 baby bar!